jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Cygwin is not supported

 LaTeX Workshop does not support TeX Live installed through Cygwin.
 Please install TeX Live and other TeX distributions independently of Cygwin.

+## WSL is not officially supported

+LaTeX Workshop does not officially support TeX Live installed through WSL.
+You can refer to a [setting](https://github.com/James-Yu/LaTeX-Workshop/issues/904#issuecomment-476741279) for TeX Live on WSL.
+Even with the setting, synctex does not work well.
+You have to write a wrapper command to make synctex work.
+We recommend you to install TeX Live and other TeX distributions independently of WSL.

 ## The directory ~/node_modules/ may cause errors